ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #Let's get the 2d list by adding this entry we have prepared to array.append().
 #
 # Second
-#Here we create the variable x, which will be useful below.
+#Here we create the variable isMatch, which will be useful below.
 #To understand that the numbers in the 2D list are sudoku appropriate, we create 2 nested loops.
-#In condition blocks, we stipulate that the value must be between 0 and (n ^ 2) +1, otherwise the variable X will be "true".
+#In condition blocks, we stipulate that the value must be between 0 and (n ^ 2) +1, otherwise the variable isMatch will be "true".
 #(n ^ 2) +1 says that the value of n in the question varies between 3 and 6, so the numbers that will be inside can also go from 1 to 10 or from 1 to 36
 #
-# Third
+ Third
 #Now we continue from row 12 for row column control.
 #We open a loop to rotate each row or column.
 #We create hbox and vbox lists for rows and columns
 #We create the array2d-list to check inside small squares with N sides.
 #We open a loop to extract the data in the row and column.
-#Here we add the data to the x and y lists.
+#Here we add the data to the hbox and vbox lists.
 #We get out of the inner loop and create another loop.
 Here we are looking at each variable to control the numbers in the row and column.
 #Then, with the condition block, we check if the variable is more than 1 in the list,
-#if it is more than 1, we ask X to return "true" and break its loop.
+#if it is more than 1, we ask isMatch to return "true" and break its loop.
 #We're leaving the main loop
 #
 # Fourth